midas-research/audino/README.md

 # audino

 audino is an open source audio annotation tool.
-It provides annotation features such as transcription and labeling which enables annotation for Voice Activity Detection (VAD), Diarization, Speaker Identification, Automated Speech Recognition, Emotion Recognition tasks and more.
+It provides features such as transcription and labeling which enables annotation for Voice Activity Detection (VAD), Diarization, Speaker Identification, Automated Speech Recognition, Emotion Recognition tasks and more.

 ## Features